 Bond movies seem to inspire fanatics, at least in the UK.
 Emma Louise Hodges from Birmingham, then 28-year-old, changed her name in 2012 to a combination of 14 Bond Girl names.
 She is now Miss Pussy Galore Honey Rider Solitaire Plenty O'Toole May Day Xenia Onatopp Holly Goodhead Tiffany Case Kissy Suzuki Mary Goodnight Jinx Johnson Octopussy Domino Moneypenny (Miss is one of her first names, not a title).

 Sure, all these examples are completely crazy outliers, but if you're building or testing software that records personal information, make sure you can accommodate very short or unexpectedly long names as well, at least to the ICAO limits.
 For a more down-to-earth example of a long names, remember Uma Thurman and Arpad Busson's daughter, Rosalind Arusha Arkadina Altalune Florence Thurman-Busson.

-Gojko’s upcoming book, Computer Says No, deals with wrong assumptions, computer bugs, and humans caught in between.
-Check it out at https://gojko.net/books/computer-says-no.
+Gojko’s book Human vs. Computer deals with wrong assumptions, computer bugs, and humans caught in between.
+Buy it here: